We may earn a commission when you buy through links in our articles. Learn more.

 Living in the wilds of nature, away from the prying eyes of civilization, Outlander 5e make natural nomads and travelling marauders.
 They’re used to the brutal demands of the outdoors and know all too well the dangers that lurk in its undergrowth.
 If you’re roleplaying a mysterious stranger or a DnD Druid that’s kept their distance from society, this is a good place to start.

 Outlanders really shine for their Wanderer feature, which lets you automatically find food and water for yourself and up to five others each day – provided you’re surrounded by vegetation.
 It effectively lets you feed the entire party for no cost, taking that administrative role out of your hands.
-Add to that proficiency in Athletics and Survival, as well as a hunting trap to keep handy, and you’ve got the makings of a formidable Ranger 5e.
+Add to that proficiency in Athletics and Survival, as well as a hunting trap to keep handy, and you’ve got the makings of a formidable Ranger 5e

-DnD Backgrounds 5E - Wizards of the Coast art of the demon Rakdos holding out his arms in a show of strength
+D&D Backgrounds the demon Rakdos holding out his arms in a show of strength

 Rakdos Cultist 5e